Migrating to 2.2.0

 Migration

-variables are defined in your secret store, and that .Values.dbs
+If you want to get rid of HASURA_GRAPHQL_DATABASE_URL and HASURA_GRAPHQL_METADATA_DATABASE_URL, make sure WITBOOST_DB_* variables are defined in your secret store, and that .Values.dbs match your actual configuration.

-configurations.
+It is possible to override the definition of the HASURA_GRAPHQL_<SOURCE_NAME>_DATABASE_URL by having them defined on the secret store, as this takes precedence over the .Values.dbs configurations.
 These environment variables are mandatory if the Hasura Auto Tracking tool is in use (read further below).

 Breaking Changes

-Hasura ingress does not default anymore to nginx
+Hasura ingress does not default anymore to nginx.

 Migration

-You must either specify ingress.className
+You must either specify ingress.className or annotate your ingress with kubernetes.io/ingress.class.

 Hasura Auto Tracking Tool